GruPa180276/cardstorage-software/sandbox/auth/readme.md

-# Authetification with Azure AD
+# Authentication with Azure AD

 ## Overview